KieranLafferty/passifier/README.md

 Passifier does most of the hard work and will more easily allow you to automate generating pkpass files.
 You simply supply

-* A Hash of metadata and layout (basically pass.json for those experienced)
+* A Hash of metadata and layout (the contents of pass.json for those experienced)
 * Image urls and paths
 * The location of your key/certificate files
 * Output path for the generated .pkpass file